wp-plugins/wp-local-toolbox/readme.md

 * **WPLT_AIRPLANE**: Control loading of external files when developing locally.
 WP loads certain external files (fonts, gravatar, etc) and makes external HTTP calls.
 This isn't usually an issue, unless you're working in an evironment without a web connection.
 This plugin removes / unhooks those actions to reduce load time and avoid errors due to missing files.

 	On and Off: Can be toggled from the admin bar by clicking 'Airplane Mode'.
-A ✗ or ✓ will indicate if Airplane Mode is enabled or disabled.
+In the admin bar a ✗ or ✓ will indicate if Airplane Mode is enabled or disabled.

-**Example wp-config.php Entries**
+##Example wp-config.php Entries

 `
 // set server environment to 'LOCAL'